FACEIT Voice Nano: South East Asia + Russia Beta Test FAQ

 How do I use it?
 Do I need the FACEIT client?

-1. Join a voice party in the FACEIT client.
+1. Join a voice party inside the main FACEIT client.

-2. Click the "pop-out" icon to launch the Nano client in a separate window.
+2. Click the pop-out interface icon to launch the Nano client in an isolated window.

-3. Once Nano is running, you can close the main FACEIT client.
-Nano will keep you in the voice call.
+3. Once the Nano interface is active, you can close the main desktop client.
+The Nano application maintains your position in the voice channel.

 4. FACEIT NANO.gif